How To Take Really Good Photos

 • Do you feel your creativity is being held back?

-Perhaps you want to Master Lightroom.
+Perhaps you want to master Lightroom.
 I can help you, and I can do so right now.

-Do you want to know how to take good photos and seriously improve your photography skills?
-You can do so by learning how best to use your camera or through learning a simple, yet sophisticated approach to post processing.
+You can do so by learning how best to use your camera or through learning a simple, yet sophisticated approach to post processing in Lightroom.

-It’s time you considered signing up to one of my Melbourne based one-to-one private photography sessions.
+It’s time you considered signing up to one of my Melbourne based, one-to-one private photography sessions.

 It’s amazing what you’ll learn in 3 hours and how much that new knowledge will improve your photography and enhance you own travel experiences.